Jurickson Profar Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 19th in MLB.
+- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 19th in MLB.

-- The Tigers' 4.52 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 21st among all MLB pitching staffs.

-- The lefty's most recent time out was on Tuesday against the Texas Rangers, when he tossed two-thirds of an inning, surrendering one earned run while allowing just one hit.
+- His most recent appearance was on Wednesday against the Texas Rangers, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.